• Skip to primary navigation

 Instructions

-1. Preheat your oven to 300 and line a pan with parchment paper, for easy removal of the granola after it has baked.
+1. Preheat your oven to 300 and line a pan with parchment paper.

 2. In a large mixing bowl, combine your dry ingredients.

-4. Pour your wet ingredients over your dry ingredients, and stir till everything is the same consistency and there is a light coat of the wet ingredients enveloping all of the dry ingredients.
+4. Pour your wet ingredients over your dry ingredients, and stir till the dry ingredients are covered in the wet ingredients.

 5. Spread into a thin, even layer, on the pan and bake in the oven for 25-30 minutes.

-6. When the granola comes out, it will not be hardened yet, so WAIT until it has cooled.
+6. When the granola comes out, it will not be hardened yet.
+WAIT until it has cooled.
 After about 30 minutes, your granola should have cooled into harder chunks that need to be broken apart, to whatever size your liking is.

 7. Devour!